UGR2015IT/SO-Sistemas-Operativos/README.md

 Enjoy your time at UGR and in Granada, especially if you're in Erasmus.<p><p><p>

+<i>Davide Gallitelli </i>
-<i>Davide Gallitelli, Informatics & Automation Engineering student @ Politecnico di Bari, Italy</i>
+>Informatics & Automation Engineering student @ Politecnico di Bari, Italy